-Balanites maughamii is a less known, slow-growing, protected tree in South Africa (SA Tree List No. 251).
-It grows erectly and tall, sometimes to 25 m.
+Balanites maughamii is a slow-growing, protected tree in South Africa (SA Tree List No. 251).
+It grows tall and erect, sometimes to 25 m.
 The marked fluting or folding and buttressing on the stems of older trees is distinctive.

-The tree grows in the east of Mpumalanga and Limpopo, the north of KwaZulu-Natal, but more commonly in Mozambique, Zimbabwe and several other tropical Africa countries to Malawi.
-It occurs in dry, open bushveld, woodland and forest, often near water (Coates Palgrave, 2002; www.plantzafrica.com).
+The tree grows in the east of Mpumalanga and Limpopo, the north of KwaZulu-Natal, but more commonly in Mozambique, Zimbabwe and several other tropical Africa countries to Malawi. the one in picture was seen in the Sabi Sand Game Reserve.

 The trees occur in dry, open bushveld, woodland and forest, often near water.
 The species is not considered to be threatened in its habitat early in the twenty first century although the population is decreasing (Coates Palgrave, 2002; ww.plantzafrica.com; http://redlist.sanbi.org).